Facioscapulohumeral muscular dystrophy: Genetics

-The genetics of FSHD is complex.
-FSHD and the myotonic dystrophies have unique genetic mechanisms that differ substantially from the rest of genetic myopathies.
+The genetics of FSHD are complex.
+FSHD and the myotonic dystrophies have unique genetic mechanisms that differ substantially from the rest of the genetic myopathies.
 The DUX4 gene is the focal point of FSHD genetics.
-Normally, DUX4 is expressed during embryogenesis and later repressed in all tissues except the testes.
-In FSHD, there is failure of DUX4 repression and continued production of DUX4 protein, which is toxic to muscles.
+Normally, full-length DUX4 protein (DUX4-fl) is expressed during early embryogenesis, in testicular tissue of adults, and the thymus; in all other tissues, it is repressed.
+In FSHD, within muscle tissue there is a failure of DUX4 repression and continued production of DUX4-fl protein, which is toxic to muscles.
 The mechanism of failed DUX4 repression is hypomethylation of DUX4 and its surrounding DNA on the tip of chromosome 4 (4q35), allowing transcription of DUX4 into messenger RNA (mRNA).
 Several mutations can result in disease, upon which FSHD is sub-classified into FSHD type 1 (FSHD1) and FSHD type 2 (FSHD2).
-Disease can only result when a mutation is present in combination with select, commonly found variations of 4q35, termed haplotype polymorphisms.
-There are at least 17 4q35 haplotype polymorphisms, roughly dividable into the groups 4qA and 4qB.
+Disease can only result when a mutation is present in combination with select, commonly found variations of 4q35, termed haplotype polymorphisms, which are roughly dividable into the groups 4qA and 4qB.
 A 4qA haplotype polymorphism, often referred to as a 4qA allele, is necessary for disease, as it contains a polyadenylation sequence that allows DUX4 mRNA to resist degradation long enough to be translated into DUX4 protein.